 Decision guidance

 If MailerLite is too light, choose the alternative that solves the specific gap.
-Do not jump straight to the most powerful platform.
+Do not jump straight to the heaviest platform on the shortlist.
 Email systems become expensive and messy when the team buys theoretical automation instead of the next 90 days of campaigns.

 Use the email marketing platform scorecard and SaaS vendor comparison checklist during trials.